mcuntz/ncvue/README.rst

 which targets maps.
 If ``ncvue`` is used with maps, it supports mostly structured grids, more precisely the grids supported by cartopy_.

-``ncvue`` is a Python script that can be called from within Python and as a command line tool.
-It is not supposed to produce publication-ready plots but rather provide a quick overview of the netcdf variables.
+``ncvue`` is a Python script that can be called from within Python or as a command line tool.
+It is not supposed to produce publication-ready plots but rather provide a quick overview of the netcdf file.

 The complete documentation for ``ncvue`` is available from: